naxels/parse-rss-example/README.md

 and how to explore that data step by step and transform it.

 Then ultimately it's abstracted into functions and composed into outputting the RSS's item titles on the commandline

+# Run the code
+> ./run.sh

+# GraalVM Native image

+If you have GraalVM installed and setup, you can generate a Native image using:
+> ./create-native.sh

+If you want to generate a native image for the linux platform (and don't use linux as host), use Docker:
+> ./build-docker.sh
+> ./docker-build-native.sh

+This will generate the executable in the target-linux folder
+# Uberjar

+To generate an Uberjar, run:
+> ./create-uberjar.sh